ankschoubey/old-blog/_posts/2021-09-23-custom-ui-library.md

 last-modified-purpose: This is just Domain Driven Design and applies to both frontend and backend.
 categories: [web-development, ddd]
 last_modified_at: 2022-10-14T20:52:08.052481
-permalink: /custom-ui-library/
+permalink: /separate-technical-code/
-title: Separate Technical Code From Domain Code
+title: Separate Technical Code From Domain Code in both Frontend and Backend
 ---

 ## Need for Custom UI Library